prateem/Carousel/README.md

 5. `app:indicatorActiveScaleFactor` - Scale factor for the selected state of a carousel item indicator.
 6. `app:indicatorCircleSpacing` - Dimension (pixels) for the total space in between carousel item indicators.

-All of the above attributes can also be set through code using identically named accessors

-E.g. `ImageCarousel.insetIndicators = false`

 ## Usage

 #### In Layout XML